RichLogan/JustHealth/Documentation/Technical Documentation/development.rst

 #.
 Functional web application tests
 #.
 Functional mobile application (Android) tests

-Around Iteration 3, we realised that keeping track of all the testing was causing issues.
+Around Iteration 3, we realised that keeping track of all the testing in a word document was causing issues.
 We tried a number of different options, such as implementing a `Continuous Integration`_ tool such as `Travis CI`_ or `Jenkins`_.
 This would cause all of our (automated) tests to be ran whenever a merge to the ``master`` branch is made, automatically recording the results of a build and notifying us.
 However, due to challenges with working on the Kent network, and the added hassle of learning these skills we decided against this.

 Instead, Stephen built the `JustHealth Testing Portal`_, a small appliction again written in Python/Flask, which allowed us to store all tests and individual runs/results in a database with a front end interface.
 This greatly improved the speed and quality of our tests/runs.

+At Iteration 3 we added also added Iteration 1 and 2 tests under Iteration 3 as these were then tested again and to reflect starting using the portal.
+All our initial SQL database tests were added undter iteration 0 since these were now redundant as we no longer touched the database with SQL, it is now all done programmatically using Python, Psycopg2 and PeeWee.

+At Iteration 4 we realised we were not thoroughly testing all the API functions that we had written, therefore as part of our testing for iteration 4 we wrote API tests for all the function we had already written and continued to do this going forward for each iteration.
+As previously mentioned these are re run every iteration.

+Another improvement we have made over the course of each iteration, is making the tests more thorough and ensuring the prerequisits are clearly explained.
+This has improved throughout the project with running test driven development.

 --------------------
 Automated API Tests